wbamberg/idl-reference/docs/nsIScreen.md

 Releases a lock on the screen brightness.
 This must be called
 (eventually) after a corresponding call to lockMinimumBrightness.

-@param brightness A brightness level, one of the above constants.

 #### Parameters ####